danielfbm/danielfbm.github.io/content/post/new-start.md

 - They are not *geeky* enough.
 I had some experience with helping friends build their websites/blogs using those CMS tools, and the general experience is not that pleasant.

 My second option was to start from scratch: Pick a language, like Python, a framework, like Django or flask, and code everything myself.
 I took some time to consider and in the end I decided to use something different, something I had not tried before.
-With some googling I discovered [Jekyll][jekyll-site], [Github Pages][github-pages], and I immediately started to find ways to get it working and to start developing.
+With some googling I discovered [Jekyll][jekyll-page], [Github Pages][github-pages], and I immediately started to find ways to get it working and to start developing.

 I basically had a good start, but after a incident, I lost my computer before I could commit and push to Github :(